 SIAMS Reports are public documents and are posted on both the Diocesan website and that of the National Society.
 Reports are succinct (two pages only) and include clear evaluation statements, using the terms, excellent, good, requires improvement or ineffective, in response to the key question.
 An overall grade is awarded for the school, with a separate grade for the quality of collective worship.
 VA schools also receive a grade for the quality of RE.

-Inspection is just one mechanism to support school improvement and distinctiveness and should not be approached in isolation.
+Inspection is just one mechanism to support school improvement and Christian distinctiveness and should not be approached in isolation.
 Similarly, self-evaluation is not just a matter of filling in a form, but a way into thinking through from first principles and in practice what it means to be effective and distinctive as a Church School.

 The national SIAMS evaluation schedule can be found here.